 Gregory A. Boyd.
 Crucifixion of the Warrior God: Interpreting the Old Testament’s Violent Portraits of God in Light of the Cross.
 Minneapolis: Fortress Press, 2017.

-Lost most kids from Christian backgrounds, I grew up hearing the stories of flood, conquest, and war that we find in the Old Testament.
+Like most kids from Christian backgrounds, I grew up hearing the stories of flood, conquest, and war that we find in the Old Testament.
 These flannel-graphed (fuzzy-felt for Brits) stories captivated my imagination, and formed me in important ways.
 As I grew older, I learned the paleological arguments for a literal global flood, and the archaeological arguments for the destruction of Jericho.
 Those arguments built my faith, and gave me confidence—within a literalistic framework—that the Bible was true.

 It never occurred to me that the same stories that built my faith were also horrifically violent.
 Perhaps it was the abstraction of violence in children’s Bibles, or the ‘moral of the story’ approach to the Old Testament, which shifted the focus elsewhere, but I didn’t ever mind the violence.
 That didn’t happen until later.
 I can’t remember the first time I grew uneasy with biblical violence, but I do remember that reading Richard Hays’ Moral Vision of the New Testament at the end of my undergraduate studies made a deep impression on me.
 Hays makes a powerful case for non-violence in the New Testament.
 I found it convincing at the time, and as a consequence, the radical non-violence of Jesus and the early Church caused me real problems as I read backward toward the Old Testament.
 The violence suddenly seemed at odds with Jesus’ teachings, and most significantly, his death for, and forgiveness of, enemies on the cross.
 This sent me on a challenging and difficult search through the Old Testament, looking for ways that the Old Testament might at least point toward Jesus.